|Nutritional Guidelines (per serving)|

-- For fewer tomatoes in the casserole, you can replace one of the cans of Rotel tomatoes with a can of condensed cream of mushroom soup (10 3/4 ounces).
-This will bring a creamy component to the dish and will complement well with the chopped mushrooms.
+- Replace one of the cans of Rotel tomatoes with a can of condensed cream of mushroom soup (10 3/4 ounces).

-Use a large store-bought rotisserie chicken for the chicken and commercial chicken broth for cooking liquid for the spaghetti.
-Or use about 4 to 6 cups of diced leftover chicken or turkey and 2 cups of commercial or pre-made chicken stock.
+- Use a large store-bought rotisserie chicken for the chicken and commercial chicken broth for cooking liquid for the spaghetti.
+Or use about 4 to 6 cups of diced leftover chicken or turkey and 2 cups of commercial chicken.

-Another option is to bake this dish like a classic casserole.
-To do this, transfer the vegetable and tomato mixture to a large baking dish and add the spaghetti, chicken, and half of the cheese.
-Top with the remaining cheese and bake in a 350-degree Fahrenheit oven for 15 to 20 minutes or until cooked through and bubbly.
+- To bake the dish, transfer the vegetable and tomato mixture to a large baking dish and add the spaghetti, chicken, and half of the cheese.
+Top with the remaining cheese and bake in a 350 F (180 C/Gas 4) oven for 15 to 20 minutes.